scrtlabs/secret-vm-attest-rest-server/README.md

 - **Error Handling:**
   - If the attestation file is missing or cannot be read, an error message is displayed on the page (e.g., indicating the file could not be retrieved).

-### `/docker_logs`
+### `/logs`

 - **Method:** GET
-- **Description:** Retrieves the latest log entries from a Docker container (intended for debugging/monitoring).
+- **Description:** Retrieves the VM log entries including logs from a Docker container (intended for debugging/monitoring).
 By default, this endpoint targets the container named `secret-vm-docker`.
 If that container is not found, it will fall back to the first running container.
 - **Query Parameters:**
   - `name` (string) – exact container name (takes priority over `index`)
   - `index` (integer) – zero-based index into the `docker ps` list